Job losses: Major cuts since the start of the pandemic | Press and Journal

-Energy giant E.On became the latest in a long list of companies to announce potential redundancies since the pandemic began, as it said that it was cutting its headcount by 700.
+Sainsbury’s said that it would axe 3,500 jobs, while US giant Caterpillar is set to cut 700 jobs in Northern Ireland, according to reports.

+Rolls-Royce also plans to cut 1,400 jobs in the UK, however this is part of a 9,000 jobs cut already announced in May

-It adds to more than 250,000 job losses or potential redundancies announced since the start of the pandemic.
+It adds to more than 200,000 job losses since the start of the pandemic.

-Here is a list of some of the high-profile British employers that have announced major cuts since the start of the lockdown.
+Here is a list of some of the major British employers that have announced major cuts since the start of the lockdown.

 – Major potential job losses announced since March 23: